Multiple deployments for session-based games

 Note: You must close the Unreal Editor before building your workers.
 If the Editor is open when you try to build your workers, the command will fail.

-There are two ways to build your worker assemblies (known as “building workers”):
+There are two ways to build workers for your assembly, you can either:

 This script automatically builds both the server-workers and client-workers required to run your game in the cloud.
 It then compresses your workers and saves them as